Bobby Sox

 "Bobby Sox" is a song by the American rock band Green Day from their fourteenth studio album, Saviors (2024).
 Released as the album's fifth single, the song was originally written by Billie Joe Armstrong as a love song to his wife, but its lyrics evolved to instead reflect his bisexuality, with Armstrong calling it "the '90s song that we never wrote".
+It is a pop-punk and power pop song that features similarities to the styles of the Pixies and Weezer.

 An accompanying music video for the song, directed by Brendan Walker and Ryan Baxley, was released on January 19, 2024.
 Shot at a backyard party, the music video finished the string of music videos by being the only one shot fully in color, starting from that of "The American Dream is Killing Me", which was entirely in black-and-white.

-"Bobby Sox" has received a generally positive reception from music critics, who praised its catchiness and declared it a "bisexual anthem".
-The song is included in the setlist of The Saviors Tour, the ongoing concert tour in support of Saviors.
-It would also be included on the soundtrack of the short skate film "Monsters & Saviors" and released to modern rock radio.
+"Bobby Sox" received a generally positive reception from music critics, who praised its catchiness and declared it a "bisexual anthem".
+One critic considered the song's queer-affirming lyrics to be a "bigger blow to the 'MAGA agenda'", while another saw it as relating to people from various sides of life.

+Commercially, "Bobby Sox" peaked at number four on the US Rock & Alternative Airplay chart, while appearing on the US Hot Rock & Alternative Songs and single charts from the UK, Canada, and New Zealand.
+The song was included in the setlist of The Saviors Tour, the concert tour in support of Saviors.
+It was also included on the soundtrack of the short skate film "Monsters & Saviors" and released to modern rock radio.

 Background and release

-Saviors, the band's fourteenth studio album, was conceived when Billie Joe Armstrong reconnected with producer Rob Cavallo, who had previously worked with the band on their albums Dookie (1994) and American Idiot (2004).
+Saviors, Green Day's fourteenth studio album, was conceived when Billie Joe Armstrong reconnected with producer Rob Cavallo, who had previously worked with the band on their albums Dookie (1994) and American Idiot (2004).
 The band subsequently went to RAK Studios in London to make the album, after learning that Liam Gallagher had recorded his 2022 studio album, C'mon You Know, there.
 Armstrong originally wrote "Bobby Sox" as a love song to his wife, featuring the line "Do you wanna be my girlfriend?", but decided to switch "girlfriend" with "boyfriend" between verses to reflect his bisexuality.

-"Bobby Sox" was first announced as the third song on Saviors on November 20, 2023, and was released alongside the album on January 19, 2024.
+"Bobby Sox" was first announced as the third song on Saviors on November 20, 2023, and was released alongside the album on January 19, 2024, through Reprise and Warner Records.
 The same day, the song was released as the fifth single on Saviors, alongside its music video.
-"Bobby Sox" later soundtracked the short skate film "Monsters & Saviors", released on August 14, 2024, alongside "Longview" and "American Idiot".
-The song was also released to modern rock radio on September 17, 2024.
+"Bobby Sox" later soundtracked the short skate film "Monsters & Saviors", released on August 14, alongside "Longview" and "American Idiot".
+The song was also released to modern rock radio on September 17.